+Fun benefits don’t matter if you have a poor company culture and don’t nurture their growth.
 The job description you create sets the tone for your company culture and standard for work performance.
-Set your business and team up for success by writing thorough and professional job descriptions.

 List the skills, experience, and traits of the ideal candidate.
 Skills and experience are tangible items that can easily be identified and required of all candidates you choose to interview.
-Traits are more subjective and may be identified during the interview process.
+How many years of experience do they need in customer service?
+What skill level do they need when using Google Suite or another platform?Traits (ex: creative, empathetic, problem-solver) align with values.
+Traits tend to be subjective when evaluated.
+You may identify these with questions during the interview process.